joseconti/woo-redsys-gateway-light/readme.txt

 * Iupay Gateway is included with its own setting page
 * Tokenization
 * Pay with 1 click
+* Pay with 1 click without leaving the website
 * Preauthorizations
 * Approve preauthorizations from WooCommerce order
 * Direct Debit